 There was a time when humanity thought that the only way to communicate at long distance was through a pair of wires.
 Since people of those time knew no other means of communication, they had nothing to complain about.
 They were extremely pleased with their two-wire based communication system.
 But technology and society evolved, everything moved faster, and the classic landline was just not good.
 So, it was time for a change!
 Except the wheel, there is no technological invention in our human history that’s more universal.
 It is estimated that by 2020, 90% of world’s population will have a cellular phone.
 Let’s see how a far-fetched concept became an important part of our life.

-This may come as a shock for some of you, but the history of cellular phones starts back in December 1947, when Douglas H. Ring and W. Rae Young, Bell Labs engineers, discovered hexagonal cells for mobile phones.
+This may come as a shock for some of you, but the evolution of cellular phones starts back in December 1947, when two Bell Labs engineers, Douglas H. Ring and W. Rae Young, discovered hexagonal cells for mobile phones.
 First, they never thought this could be applied to cell phones found in our pockets, but rather as a way to implement phones in vehicles.

 image credit: reddit.com, imgur.com